alandmoore/wcgbrowser/README.rst

 The "navigation_layout" parameter is a list of items to place on the navigation bar, if it's showing.
 You can choose from the following:

 - "back", "forward", "refresh", "stop":  the traditional browser navigation buttons.
+- "print": a button to open the print dialog for the main page.
 - "zoom_in", "zoom_out":  the zoom buttons
 - "bookmarks":  your bookmark buttons
 - "quit":  your "I'm finished" button